rdcosta2-boop/IS-477-Project/README.md

 **License:** The FRED data is a permissive license, meaning that it's available for everyone to use, but they request to be cited for using their data

+For our detailed analysis of data lifecyle and ethical data handling, navigate to file `M1_M2.md`

 #### Data quality: